sabi/lain/README.md

-# Lain Bot
+# Lain
 Sabi.
 Simple, Lightweight, but Not Beautiful.

 Initial Setup
 -----------------------------------------
-* Run `python3 bot.py`.
+* Run `python3 lain.py`.
 This will generate an images directory and a webhooks.conf

 Quick Start
 -----------------------------------------